 Intensive Community Based Support includes the practice of behavior analysis, as established by the Virginia Board of Medicine for youth receiving community-managed care, § 54.1-2900.

-Behavior Analysis is the operationalized administration of scheduled reinforcement, applied to leverage the repetition of preferable responses for the improvement of socially significant behavior through direct observation and procedural distribution that is exact.
+Behavior analysis is the operationalized administration of scheduled reinforcement, applied to leverage the repetition of appropriate responding through direct observation and procedural distribution that is exact.

-Analysis isolates the variables linked to function that reliably produce behavior, regulating the arrangement of routine contingencies that generate foundational skill acquisition and strengthen interpersonal growth.
+Analysis isolates the variables linked to function that reliably produce behavior.
+Prediction, verification, and the repeatability of interventions demonstrate control, which permits routine contingencies to condition communication that is increasingly acceptable while strengthening socialization and adaptive skill acquisition.

 Virginia Department of Medical Assistance Services (DMAS).
 (March 14, 2022, 01:02 EDT).
 Mental Health Services, Chapter 8: Appendix D: Intensive Community Based Support Youth. https://vamedicaid.dmas.virginia.gov/manual-chapters/appendix-d-intensive-community-based-support-youth